 Things don’t have to be traditional or the same as what everyone else does.
 Your bedroom should express who you are.
 What colours do you love?
 Should you experiment with different heights?
 I like to have retro choices or something a little quirky.
 Pendant lights take up less space and I think look super stylish.
 Just be absolutely sure you get them at the right height for your reading and so on.
 If you love all things Japanese, perhaps something like this neon japanese LED sign could be an option to provide both light and a statement piece on the walls that is sure to impress people when they see it!

 I have never done this but it makes such sense to have lighting for your wardrobe or walk-in closet.
 Good lighting makes it that much easier to choose your outfit and to match different separates.
 If you are like me, it also helps you check that the clothes are actually in pristine condition.
 Do ensure your lighting choices for your clothing storage areas are absolutely safe and not presenting health and safety hazards.

 Bring in an expert on lighting

 You could consider consulting a lighting designer such as Paula Artnzen.
 Tapping into creative ideas and proper expertise can end up saving you from making potentially expensive mistakes.

 I love how lighting in whatever room in the house really can change your mood.
+Adding an artistic pendant light or unusual wall light, from City Lights for example, could lift both the room and your spirit.
 As someone who has experienced depression and can still suffer from low moods from time to time, anything that enhances my frame of mind quickly is vital.
 I use music and I need the right sort of light and colour.
 It is so easy to think lighting is not important but I think it is.
 I remember telling my Dad to get rid of some ugly shades on the lights in his new home after Mum died.
 We are valuable enough to live with beauty and light.